HOME > BLOG

 Google speeds up the advent of a cookieless world

 Everyone is talking about it, but the much-heralded cookieless world has been slow to arrive.
-Google has repeatedly postponed the deletion of third-party cookies, with the aim of relaunching the process in 2024.
+Google has repeatedly postponed the deletion of third-party cookies , with the aim of relaunching the process in 2024.
 On 4th January 2024, the American giant began testing a new tool, “tracking protection”, which aims to limit the tracking of users from site to site.

-The challenges of a cookieless world
+The challenges of a world without cookies

 Cookieless world: the problem of attribution

-Attribution refers to the process of identification of the marketing channels or contact points that have led to a conversion or the completion of an action desired by the company.
+Attribution is one of the main challenges facin brands in a cookieless world.
+It refers to the process of identification of the marketing channels or contact points that have led to a conversion or the completion of an action desired by the company (such as signing up for a newsletter).

 The end of behavioural data